Checkmk Conference #6 goes digital. Get your tickets here!

 Should the status ever be a different one that for example points to HSRP

 still initializing, the check will return CRIT as HSRP is assumed to be

 The Virtual IP of the failover group.

-The check reads the HSRP MIB and creates one service per virtual IP.
+One service is created per virtual IP.
+The check reads the HSRP MIB.
 If the HSRP state of the group is either active or standby, a service will be created.
 It also stores this HSRP state of the IP as seen by the monitored device.
 It also stores the ID of the failover group.
 (For future use)